Distressed Debt

 Recovery Analysis — What Does the Debt Actually Recover

-These aggregate statistics, while useful as a starting point, are of limited value in evaluating specific distressed situations, because individual recoveries are driven by factors that are highly case-specific — the quality and value of collateral, the leverage in the capital structure relative to enterprise value, the industry dynamics affecting the reorganized business, the skill and aggressiveness of the company's legal and financial advisors, the composition of the creditor base and its willingness to litigate or cooperate, and the speed with which the case is resolved.
+The aggregate statistics are of limited value in evaluating specific distressed situations, because individual recoveries are driven by factors that are highly case-specific — the quality and value of collateral, the leverage in the capital structure relative to enterprise value, the industry dynamics affecting the reorganized business, the skill and aggressiveness of the company's legal and financial advisors, the composition of the creditor base and its willingness to litigate or cooperate, and the speed with which the case is resolved.
 The best distressed investors do not rely on averages — they build case-specific recovery models that reflect the particular facts, legal positions, and negotiating dynamics of the individual situation.

 Asset coverage analysis — the comparison of the value of a company's assets to the claims of each debt class — is a foundational tool in recovery modeling.
 For companies with significant tangible asset bases, appraisal of those assets provides a floor for recovery analysis.
 For companies whose value is primarily in intangible assets — brands, customer relationships, software, contracts — appraisal is more complex and contested, and going-concern valuation methodologies dominate.
-The interaction between asset coverage and going-concern value is particularly important in situations where the viability of the business as a going concern is itself uncertain — where a liquidation analysis and a going-concern analysis produce materially different values, and where the outcome of the restructuring process will determine which analysis is more relevant.
+The J.Crew situation illustrated this directly: the $250 million trademark portfolio that defined the brand's enterprise value was the asset that both the existing secured lenders and the new secured noteholders fought over, because its ownership determined who had the senior claim on the company's most valuable asset.

 https://www.abi.org